-Animated GIFs will only show the first frame.
+PrivateEye presently has no animation support, so animated GIFs will only show the first frame.

 PNGs

 PNGs are converted into Sprite format when loaded.

 Where possible, simple on/off transparency is retained as a Sprite mask.
 If the transparency is not simple then a 32bpp image with an alpha mask is created.